< Note: This page includes Horror, Thriller, and Psychodrama >

 w/ Bob Cowan, George Kuchar, Donna Kerness, Maren Thomas, Gina Zuckerman

-One of this section’s only short films, and strictly sci-fi at that, even if strictly is hardly the right word.
-It fits nowhere and so it belongs.
+One of this section’s only short films, and one of the only sci-fi films.
+The Kuchars in their time helped to define underground cinema, while resisting defintion; they do the same with the very concept of quirky.
 We are a million years in the future, though the jewelry is from yesterday’s bargain bins and the Romanesque setting is obviously someone’s small apartment.
 The future also holds ice cream cones, Clark bars, dialogue bubbles, George Kuchar as Prince Gianbeno, and robotic Fleshapoids made to serve the human race.
 When a mutinous Fleshapoid called Xar (Bob Cowan) kills his female master (Gina Zuckerman), he gets it on with a female Fleshapoid (Maren Thomas) and declares, “We are robots yet we are in love!”
 This no-budget legend—shot in 16mm and only 43 minutes—is a must-see for fans of obscure trash and genuine camp.
 The DVD also includes two very different Mike Kuchar shorts that I like even more.
 The Secret of Wendel Samson (1966) is 33 minutes and The Craven Sluck (1967) is 20 minutes.

 dir.
 Brian De Palma